fullstackeurope/fullstackeurope.com/README.md

 ## Deployment

-1. Make sure you update the production version by running `jigsaw build production`
+1. Make sure you update the production version by running `npm run production`
 2. Commit and push any changes to master
-3. Run `composer deploy` to deploy the production version to the `gh-pages` branch